nponeccop/systemd-boot/README.md

 * ``sudo apt install qemu``

-Please consider all helper scritps just as helper scripts.
+Please consider all helper scripts just helper scripts.
 You can use them to gain some more knowledge about the 'systemd-boot' UEFI boot loader insfrastructure and how to create UEFI compatible ISO images.